 Wrap any remaining muffins, or all of them if it's meant for a batch freeze, in either plastic wrap or place in ziplock bags, labeling the date in which they were baked.
 They will last up to two months in the freezer.
 To thaw, take them out and let them defrost in the fridge overnight.

-No, you could also swap for buttermilk or whole milk greek yogurt.
+No, you could also swap for buttermilk or whole milk sour cream.

 Looking for more muffins?
 Here's my fav!